collamaf/SimDaVinci/README_DaVinci.md

 2018.10.2 by collamaf
 - Fixed error in StackingAction: we were writing info on produced particles only if PDGcode>0, thus cutting all anti particles

+2018.11.9 by MorettiR
+- README file uploaded with flags specifications.
+- Fixing of line 1639 and 1640 of DetectorConstruction.cc .